max-mapper/abstract-blob-store/readme.md

 This method should return a writable stream, and call `cb` with `err, metadata` when it finishes writing the data to the underlying blob store.

+If `opts` is a string it should be interpreted as a `key`.
-`opts` should be an object with any blob metadata you would like to store, e.g. `name`
+Otherwise `opts` should be an object with any blob metadata you would like to store, e.g. `name`

 the `metadata` passed to `cb` *must* have a `key` property that the user can pass to other methods to get the blob back again.